romerorocj-ga/simon-project/README.md

 - Link to game:

 - Instructions
     - Get ready to watch, remember, repeat!
- - players must repeat random sequences of lights by pressing the colored pads in the correct order.
+    - Players must repeat random sequences of lights by pressing the colored pads in the correct order.
- - fast-paced play, with lights and sounds that can challenge you.
+    - Fast-paced play, with lights and sounds that can challenge you.
- - repeat the patterns and advance to higher levels
+    - Repeat the patterns and advance to higher levels

 - As a user